PointlessWarship/cars/README.md

 At any point, the user can exit the program by selecting option 3 where the program will exit the while loop upon displaying a "Goodbye" message.

 ### Authors and Acknowledgement
 This bash script was created by Nick Fuess under the directions of Dr. M. Fahy.
-Any quesstions regarding this project should be directed to them.
+Any questions regarding this project should be directed to them.